 Fourth of July Celebrations

 New Orleans welcomes the annual ESSENCE Music Festival, the country’s largest African-American music festival, at the Mercedes-Benz Superdome and Ernest N. Morial Convention Center.
-The jam-packed lineups feature bands like The Rebirth Brass Band, D'Angelo, Charlie Wilson, Mary J. Blige, Tank, Aretha Franklin, Fantasia and so many more.
+The jam-packed lineups feature bands and artists like Frankie Beverly, Mary J. Blige, RBRM, Pharrell, Missy Elliot, Nas, Timbaland, H.E.R. and many more incredible talents.
 New Orleans also hosts Go 4th on the River, a dueling barges fireworks extravaganza on the Riverfront.

 West of New Iberia, Erath hosts its Fourth of July Celebration.
 A Cajun carnival, barbecue cook-off and watermelon-eating contest are just a few of the events you’ll want to catch throughout the week.
-On July 4, watch fireworks illuminate the sky.
+On July 4th, watch as fireworks illuminate the sky.

-Lake Charles will again host its annual July 4 Red, White, Blue & You Festival, which includes a street parade and a salute to the U.S. Armed Forces by the Lake Charles Community Band.
+Lake Charles will host its annual July 4th Red, White, Blue & You Festival, which includes a street parade and a salute to the U.S. Armed Forces by the Lake Charles Community Band.
 Following the concert, stick around for a fireworks extravaganza over Lake Charles.

 About an hour north of Natchitoches on I-20, Shreveport-Bossier celebrates the KTBS 3/KPXJ CW 21 Independence Day Festival at Riverview Park.
-The fireworks show can be seen from the park or across the river at the Louisiana Boardwalk, which offers shopping, dining and entertainment.
+The fireworks show can be seen from the park or across the river at the Louisiana Boardwalk, which offers a variety of shopping, dining and entertainment.